Ayedegbe/Cutlery-Design-/README.md

 # Cutlery-Design-
-Cutlery set project with augmented reality
+Cutlery set project with augmented reality using Solidworks.